rikutakei/syskasnippets/README.md

 Some familiarity with using github is assumed for this process

-You don't need to have `blogdown` installed locally but it makes it easier
+You don't need to have `blogdown` installed locally but it makes it much easier,

+0. (If you don't already have it) install the R package blogdown `install.packages("blogdown")`
 1. Fork the repo and then clone your copy to make it local for you
 2. Open the project up in RStudio
 3. - easiest: Use the "New Post" rstudio addin to open a dialog box to fill in the details